Flawless Skin with Ayurveda

 The Problem with Topical Treatments

 Keeping your skin healthy depends on a wide variety of factors.
 In Ayurveda, the quality of the skin is closely related to the quality of the blood (rakta dhatu).
-While external treatments are certainly used, Ayurveda focuses primarily on balancing your body’s internal environment to ensure healthy skin.
+While external treatments are certainly used, Ayurveda focuses primarily on balancing your body’s internal environment to ensure healthy, flawless skin.
 If you rely on external solutions alone, the skin issues you are facing will likely return as soon as you stop using the current product.
 Not only that, skin health is conducive to overall health, and can reflect a deeper imbalance in the body.
-A consistent daily routine and a diet appropriate for your body type are essential components for healthy skin as they keep your digestion strong.
+A consistent daily routine and a diet appropriate for your body type are essential components for achieving flawless skin as they keep your digestion strong.
 But what does digestion have to do with your skin?

 How Digestion Affects Your Skin